Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Preliminaries to the SHSs Analysis

 as the entry and exit time out of $D$, regardless of the value of $q(t)$.
 The above quantities will be essential in our positive recurrence analysis in the sequel.
 With the above notions in mind, we provide the following definitions. \begin{definition}[Recurrence \cite{yin2010}] For $U=D\times J\subset [0,\infty)^n\times\mathbb{Q}$, where $D$ is an open set with compact closure $\overline{D}$, let

-A \textbf{regular} process $(\boldsymbol{x}(t),q(t))$ is said to be recurrent with respect to $U$ if $\Pr(\sigma^{\boldsymbol{x}(0),q(0))}_U<\infty)=1$ for any $(\boldsymbol{x}(0),q(0))\in D^c\times\mathbb{Q}$, where $D^c$ denotes the complement of $D$.
+where the superscript $\boldsymbol{x}(0),q(0)$ denotes the the initial conditions.
+A \textbf{regular} process $(\boldsymbol{x}(t),q(t))$ is said to be recurrent with respect to $U$ if $\Pr(\sigma^{\boldsymbol{x}(0),q(0)}_U<\infty)=1$ for any $(\boldsymbol{x}(0),q(0))\in D^c\times\mathbb{Q}$, where $D^c$ denotes the complement of $D$.
 Otherwise, the process is transient with respect to $U$. \end{definition} \begin{definition}[Positive Recurrence \cite{yin2010}] A recurrent process with finite mean recurrence time for some set $U=D\times J\subset [0,\infty)^n\times\mathbb{Q}$, where $D$ is a bounded open set with compact closure, is said to be positive recurrent with respect to $U$.
 Otherwise, the process is null recurrent with respect to $U$. \end{definition} In essence, the set $U$ is said to be recurrent if we are assured to eventually reach $U$ if we start outside of $U$.
 If, on top of that, the expected return time to $U$ is finite when starting from a point $(\boldsymbol{x},q)\in U$, we can conclude that the process is positive recurrent with respect to $U$.
 We are interested in positive recurrence since it is essential to establish the ergodicity of the process $(\boldsymbol{x}(t),q(t))$.
-In fact, the positive recurrence property allows us to ensure the ergodicity of $(\boldsymbol{x}(t),q(t))$, and therefore its steady-state convergence to a stationary measure.
-We refer the readers to Chapter 4 of \cite{yin2010} and the discussions therein (in particular Theorem 4.3 and 4.4).
+The positive recurrence property allows us to ensure the ergodicity of $(\boldsymbol{x}(t),q(t))$, and therefore its steady-state convergence to a stationary measure.
+In fact, given the positive recurrence property, we can assure the existence of a unique stationary measure \cite[Theorem 4.3]{yin2010}.
+Additionally, we are guaranteed to converge to this aforementioned measure in the steady-state regime \cite[Theorem 4.4]{yin2010}.
 With these definitions laid out, we can now proceed with our analysis for the two cases of single and multiple discrete states as it has been previously outlined.